black-perl/mailman-cli/README.md

 PS
 --
 If you try to read the code,  you may find some unnecessary things as this is aimed towards something big :smiley:
-And, sorry for not `mplementing a testing framework, I had spent most of my time while figuring out different things for the styling and structure of the API.
+And, sorry for not implementing a testing framework, I had spent most of my time while figuring out different things for the styling and structure of the API.